Redbaron29/DewCom/README.md

 ![9](https://github.com/Redbaron29/DewSTC/assets/95047781/e5997141-19bd-4d68-ba7d-9f4709c0aed5)

 All successfully received messages intended for yourself will be stored in your Inbox.
+Upon receiving a message in your inobx, STC will create an ack "message" to send back out, with the goal of reaching the initial sender to let them know their message was successfully received.

 ![11](https://github.com/Redbaron29/DewSTC/assets/95047781/1cf37b51-4093-4d3f-ad10-0ee7e76d0ac8)